safqore/premiere-suites-ai-platform/docs/PROJECT_LAYOUT_FIXES.md

 ## Overview

-This document summarizes the project layout improvements made to ensure a clean, organized, and maintainable codebase structure.
+This document summarizes the project layout improvements made to ensure a clean, organized, and maintainable codebase structure for the Premiere Suites AI Platform.

 ## Changes Made